Kawasaki stabbings: Victims

 They were declared dead at Musashi Kosugi Hospital.
 Some survivors were also treated at this hospital, as well at St. Marianna University School of Medicine, Kawasaki Municipal Tama Hospital, and Shin-Yurigaoka General Hospital.

+Related incidents

+Several days after the incident, former MAFF Vice Minister Hideaki Kumazawa killed his hikikomori son, Eiichiro, fearing that he would commit similar crimes to those of which Iwasaki committed, as he had been violent towards his family members as well as being described as reclusive.
+Kumazawa was sentenced to 6 years in prison in 2021.